marco-zea/EmergencyCareCentre/README.md

 #Assumptions
 - As expected 4 hours won't be enough to get the right solution running.
-- As we need to think about:
+- As I need to think about:
   - Database desing: I was struggling if using relational or document structure.
   - Security: Authentication and Authorization.
   - DataTransit issues: using polly to handle transient issue.